 Royal Tombs and Al Khubtha Trail

 Before you reach the Theater, climb the steps to the Royal Tombs and start with Um Tomb.
 Explore each one along the way.
-About 150 meters (492 feet) past the Palace Tomb, look for a steep set of stairs leading to the Al Khubtha Trail.
-This 1.5 km (1 mile) trail will lead you to a dramatic overlook of the Treasury and is considered one of the best views in the park.
+About 150m (492ft) past the Palace Tomb, look for a steep set of stairs leading to the Al Khubtha Trail.
+This 1mi (1.5km) trail will lead you to a dramatic overlook of the Treasury and is considered one of the best views in the park.
 Return on the same trail to the Royal Tombs and continue to Sextius Florentinus Tomb, an overlooked tomb with more to explore inside than the others.
 If you’re lucky, you might be invited for tea by the older Bedouin woman who sets up shop nearby.
-For an adventurous exit from the park, continue past Sextius Florentinus, to Wadi Muthilim (see below).
+For an adventurous exit from the park, continue past Sextius Florentinus, to Wadi Muthilim.
 If you’ve had enough excitement for one day, simply return to the main wadi trail, take a left and follow the crowds out of the park, the same way you came in.

 Wadi Muthilim tunnel trail

-If you prefer the less-traveled path, at Sextius Florentinus Tomb continue to follow the wadi around the backside of Khubtha Mountain for about a half mile (0.8 km).
-Take a right into Wadi Muthilim (also called Wadi Mudhlim and “the tunnel trail”).
-After some climbing over boulders (don’t attempt alone, you’ll need a hand from a friend), splashing through some puddles, and scooching through a 100-yard (91-metre) section of Nabatean tunnel, the wadi lets out at the dam located at the Siq entrance.
+If you prefer the less-traveled path, at Sextius Florentinus Tomb continue to follow the wadi around the backside of Khubtha Mountain for about 0.5mi (0.8km).
+Take a right into Wadi Muthilim, also called Wadi Mudhlim and “the tunnel trail”.
+After some climbing over boulders – don’t attempt alone, you’ll need a hand from a friend – splashing through some puddles, and scooching through a 100-yard (91-metre) section of Nabataean tunnel, the wadi lets out at the dam located at the Siq entrance.
 Turn left and walk back to the main gate you entered in the morning.

-Pro tip: Wadi Muthilim may not be passable if it’s rained recently… which also increases the risk of flash floods.
+Pro tip: Wadi Muthilim may not be passable if it’s rained recently, which also increases the risk of flash floods.
 Hiring a guide is recommended.
-To see the exact location of Wadi Mudhlim, take a look at this Jordan Trail map.

 Petra Kitchen Cooking class and market

-With an 11 mile (18 km) hike on the cards for day two, an early bedtime is a wise choice.
+With an 11mi (18km) hike on the cards for day two, an early bedtime is a wise choice.
 For those who require a little socializing and perhaps a cold beer, hit the cozy English pub in Petra Palace Hotel.
 If you’re visiting in the summer, try the semi-swanky rooftop bars at La Maison Hotel or Movenpick Petra.

 Pro tip: Before bed, set out your park entrance pass/ticket for easy access in the morning.
 You’ll need to carry it with you the next day.

-The route locals call “the back door” to Petra is a striking way to enter the lost city – and a great alternative to taking the main entrance (again).
-Hiking to the Monastery from Little Petra (known as Siq al-Barid locally), takes about three hours, with a bit of easy climbing, and is less frequented by the crowds.
-The Siq Al Barid trail also allows you to approach the Monastery from the other side, and while there are stairs along the path, you’ll only have to amble down the 800-plus stairs on the other side.
-The trail is not marked, so hiring a guide is suggested (or see below for details on GPS coordinates)
+The route locals call “the back door” to Petra is a striking way to enter the lost city – and a great alternative to taking the main entrance again.
+Hiking to the Monastery from Little Petra – known as Siq al-Barid locally – takes about three hours, with a bit of easy climbing, and is less frequented by the crowds.
+The Siq al-Barid trail also allows you to approach the Monastery from the other side, and while there are stairs along the path, you’ll only have to amble down the 800-plus stairs on the other side.
+The trail is not marked, so hiring a guide is suggested.

 Pro tip: If hiring a guide isn’t in your budget and you don’t own a GPS device, research the Umm Sayhoun trail to the Monastery – it’s a shorter trail and although you’ll miss Little Petra, it may prove easier to navigate.